 Members of the Kentucky Environmental Education Council oversee the work of the agency.
 Council members are appointed by the Governor to serve four-year terms.
 The Council meets quarterly.
 Members serve entirely as volunteers.
 By statute, membership on the Council must represent four constituencies: businesses and industry, the environment, education and government.

-Mr. Horace Brown, Council Chair
+Mr. Horace Brown, Chair Emeritus

 Representing the Environment

 Horace Brown is the founder and owner of Brown & Associates, an engineering and surveying consulting firm in Shelbyville, KY.
 Mr. Brown has served on the Kentucky Environmental Education Council since 1995 and was its Chair from 1996-2017.
 He received his Civil Engineering degree from the University of Kentucky.
 An avid bird-watcher and nature enthusiast, Mr. Brown served on the Kentucky Environmental Quality Commission for 15 years beginning in 1980, and served as the Commission’s Chairman from 1981-1995.
 He served on the Kentucky Heritage Land Conservation Fund Board from 1994-2017, and was appointed to the Land Stewardship and Conservation Task Force by Governor Beshear in 2008.
 He is also a recipient of the Commonwealth of Kentucky Earth Day Lifetime Achievement Award and the Kentucky Association for Environmental Education Lifetime Achievement Award.